Topics for Week 3 Student Presentations

 In fact, it turns out to include interviews with Alan Robock and other

-authors from our class readings, so you can put a face to the name.
+authors from our class readings.
 How cool is that?

-One of you may choose this video as your source for your 3 minute
+One of you may choose this as your source for your 3 minute

 talk on week 3.